Massachusetts Coastal Railroad: Operations

 In addition to the energy train, Mass Coastal offers general freight transport for companies based on Cape Cod and the south coast, specifically along the Cape Main, Middleboro Secondary, New Bedford Subdivision, Fall River Secondary, and the Dean Street Industrial Track (the latter of which is located in Taunton).
 Interchanges are done with CSX in Middleboro several times a week, to allow for long-distance shipping to and from the region.
 Operations in Fall River, New Bedford, and Taunton can be seen some days Monday through Friday.

 Mass Coastal does not operate freight trains on Sundays or holidays unless needed.

 The Cape Cod Central Railroad is owned by the same parent company, and operates passenger trains as a heritage railroad.
 A plan to start "Mass Coastal" commuter rail service between Middleborough and Buzzards Bay or Sandwich in 2010 has not been implemented as of 2023, but the seasonal CapeFLYER train started running to Hyannis in the summer of 2013.

 In 2012, Chicago-based Iowa Pacific Holdings acquired Cape Rail, Inc and its subsidiaries Mass Coastal and Cape Cod Central.

 After Iowa Pacific collapsed in 2020, MassCoastal and Cape Cod Central were bought by P. Christopher Podgurski, a Cape Cod native.

-Mass Coastal took over CSX tracks from Taunton, MA to Fall River and New Bedford, MA.
+Mass Coastal took over CSX tracks from Taunton, Massachusetts to Fall River and New Bedford, Massachusetts.
 The railroad continues to operate track south from the connection with CSX at Cotley Junction in Taunton to both New Bedford and Fall River.

 In late 2023, the last of Bay Colony's active lines (the Watuppa branch and the Millis Branch) were purchased by Massachusetts Coastal.
 The STB approved the Millis Branch transfer in June 2024 after a delay due to uncertainty about the status of the line.